Seasonal Affective Disorder: Treatment is Available

 Symptoms of SAD can include:

-- Feeling sad or depressed
+• Feeling sad or depressed

-- Decreased interest in things you used to enjoy
+• Decreased interest in things you used to enjoy

-- Appetite changes (eating more or less than usual)
+• Appetite changes (eating more or less than usual)

-- Decreased energy
+• Decreased energy

-- Feelings of guilt or worthlessness
+• Feelings of guilt or worthlessness

-- Changes in your sleep patterns, generally this involves sleeping more than usual
+• Changes in your sleep patterns, generally this involves sleeping more than usual

-- Difficulty concentrating
+• Difficulty concentrating

-- Struggling with making decisions
+• Struggling with making decisions

 These symptoms can become so intense that some will report having thoughts of death or suicide.
 SAD does not have to progress to this point.
 Intervening sooner rather than later can make a big difference.

-How Can Counseling Help with Seasonal Affective Disorder?
+What Can Help with Seasonal Affective Disorder?

-Carolina Counseling Services – Cameron, NC contracts with skilled, licensed therapists and counselors that know how to treat Seasonal Affective Disorder.
-Our caring Scheduling Team can help you find the counselor that is the best fit for you.
+There are many approaches that can effectively treat your symptoms, though Cognitive Behavioral Therapy (CBT) tends to be one of the most popular and sought out.
+Carolina Counseling Services in Cameron, NC contracts with skilled, licensed therapists and psychiatric professionals that know how to treat Seasonal Affective Disorder.
+Our caring Scheduling Team can help you find the provider that is the best fit for you.